'Compulsive reading . . . rich, strange, beautiful' Helen Macdonald, author of H is for Hawk

 A peculiar and beautiful tale of art and magic — STYLIST.CO.UK

-An oddly beautiful tale of magic and art, this reminded me of Alain-Fournier's Le Grand Meaulnes — Cathy Rentzenbrink, Editor's Choice, The Bookseller
+An oddly beautiful tale of magic and art, this reminded me of Alain-Fournier's Le Grand Meaulnes — Cathy Rentzenbrink, author of THE LAST ACT OF LOVE

 Compulsive reading . . . rich, strange, beautiful — Helen Macdonald, author of H IS FOR HAWK